paglimo/beegfs-go/watch/README.md

 acknowledging the `completed_seq` of the last event they have processed.
-In this context, processed mean the subscriber has handled the event, perhaps saving it to a database or taking some action, and there is no chance it will need BeeWatch to resend the event.
-Because BeeWatch uses a bidirectional stream, generally subscribers are expected to use one thread to read new events and another thread to send acknowledgements so events can be received/processed at a different rate than they are acknowledged.
+In this context, processed mean the subscriber has handled the event, perhaps saving it to a database or taking some action, and there is no chance it will need Watch to resend the event.
+Because Watch uses a bidirectional stream, generally subscribers are expected to use one thread to read new events and another thread to send acknowledgements so events can be received/processed at a different rate than they are acknowledged.

-While retaining events for some period of time after they are sent to a subscriber is critical to avoid dropped events, there is a finite number of events (as defined by the `event-buffer-size` configuration) BeeWatch will keep in its buffer before old events are dropped to make way for new ones.
-Thus it is important once subscribers handle an event they acknowledge the event sequence ID back to BeeWatch so the corresponding buffers can be freed.
-Internally BeeWatch performs garbage collection periodically (determined by `event-buffer-gc-frequency`), freeing up in bulk multiple events once they are acknowledged by all subscribers.
-If subscribers fail to send acknowledgement (due to misconfiguration/implementation or being disconnected), once the BeeWatch buffer is full, we no longer do bulk garbage collection and fallback to deleting individual events as new events are received from the Metadata service.
+While retaining events for some period of time after they are sent to a subscriber is critical to avoid dropped events, there is a finite number of events (as defined by the `event-buffer-size` configuration) Watch will keep in its buffer before old events are dropped to make way for new ones.
+Thus it is important once subscribers handle an event they acknowledge the event sequence ID back to Watch so the corresponding buffers can be freed.
+Internally Watch performs garbage collection periodically (determined by `event-buffer-gc-frequency`), freeing up in bulk multiple events once they are acknowledged by all subscribers.
+If subscribers fail to send acknowledgement (due to misconfiguration/implementation or being disconnected), once the Watch buffer is full, we no longer do bulk garbage collection and fallback to deleting individual events as new events are received from the Metadata service.
 While this minimizes the number of events dropped due to a buffer overflow, it will incur a severe performance penalty, thus subscribers should not rely on